Tavistock Canal: History

-An Act of Parliament was obtained in 1803 which gave the proprietors the power to raise £50,000 in £50 shares for the construction of the canal.
-The land was donated by the Duke, who took 125 of the 1000 shares.
+An act of Parliament, the Tavistock Canal Act 1803 (43 Geo.
+3. c. cxxx), was obtained which gave the proprietors the power to raise £50,000 in £50 shares for the construction of the canal.
+The land was donated by the Duke, who took 125 of the 1,000 shares.
 Taylor, who also managed Wheal Friendship mine, acted as engineer, and work started in August 1803.
 The largest engineering feature of the canal was a tunnel under Morwell Down.
 When cutting of it began, copper ore was discovered close to the Tavistock end, and this became the Wheal Crebor mine, which was managed as a separate project.
 It had its own entrance, by the tunnel entrance, and used water-powered machinery, driven by water flowing along the canal.
 The canal from Tavistock to the tunnel mouth, including an aqueduct which carried it over the River Lumburn, was opened in 1805.
 The 2540 yd tunnel was cut through rock, was of small bore, and required Taylor to construct two types of pump, one to keep the workings drained, and the other to clean the air.
 Both were powered by water wheels, driven by the canal water.
 The tunnel, which was driven through elvan rock and killas clay-slate, is 360 ft below Morwell Down at its deepest point, and it was finished in 1816.

 At the tunnel's southern end, the canal was on the 250 ft contour, and Taylor constructed an inclined plane to drop the level by 237 ft to the quay at Morwellham.
 There were two tracks, one running to the quay, and a second which ended some 30 ft higher at ore-chutes above the Lower Copper Quay.
-The rails were initially "L" shaped cast iron plate rails, spaced 46 in apart between the flanges, although trough-shaped rails were used in places on the quay, particularly where roads crossed the tracks.
+The rails were initially L-shaped cast-iron plate rails, spaced 46 in apart between the flanges, although trough-shaped rails were used in places on the quay, particularly where roads crossed the tracks.
 Four-wheeled tipping wagons which had larger wheels at the front than at the rear were used on the twin tracks, which operated independently.
 The system was powered by a large overshot waterwheel, 28 ft in diameter and 4 ft wide, situated alongside the winding house at the head of the incline, which was fed with water from the canal.
 It drove a declutchable winch, to which the wagons were attached by chains.
 Wagons arriving at the top of the incline passed onto a sloping platform, which moved to a horizontal position due to the weight of the wagon, and this disconnected the waterwheel from the drum holding the chain.
 The rails were later replaced by wrought iron edge rails, and the chains by cables.